menu

 Demographics

-The education level of Midway citizens is a little higher than the average for US cities and towns: 24.25% of adults in Midway have at least a bachelor's degree.
+The citizens of Midway are slightly better educated than the national average of 21.84% for all cities and towns, with 24.25% of adults in Midway having a bachelor's degree or advanced degree.

 Midway is a somewhat ethnically-diverse city.
 The people who call Midway home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Midway residents report their race to be Black or African-American, followed by White.
 Important ancestries of people in Midway include African, Italian, German, French, and Jamaican.